SaaS SEO

 You can do this in a multitude of different ways, such as:

-• Focusing on switch moments: what is your ICP current using to solve their job to be done?
+• Focusing on switch moments: what is your ICP currently using to solve their job to be done?
 Paper?
 Excel?
 Another SaaS solution?

 • Sales call n-gram analysis: get all your successful sales call audios and transcribe them.
 Now run them through an n-gram analysis and understand what common words they are using to mine for keyword ideas.